snrnats/doc-centre/docfx_project/pro/how-to/brexit-guide.md

      * DPD INTERNATIONAL: GB to EU & Non-EU
      * DPD UK DOMESTIC: GB to IE, JE & GG
      * DPD LOCAL: GB to IE, JE & GG
 * **HERMES INTL** - Commercial Invoice document required.
-HERMES rest of the world routes:
+The following routes are affected:
      * GB to Non-GB Destinations
      * Non-GB Origin to GB
+     * GB to Northern Ireland
 * **PARCELFORCE INTL** - Customs document required.
+Affects GB to all non-GB destinations
+    > [!NOTE]
+    > Parcelforce's **Euro Priority Business** and **Euro Priority Home** services have been renamed to **Euro Business** and **Euro Home** respectively.
+This name change does not affect the service in any way.

 * **YODEL** - Customs document not required.
+Affects all GB to Northern Ireland & Channel Islands routes.
+    > [!NOTE]
-GB to Northern Ireland & Channel Islands.
-Northern Ireland Addresses will have a Country of GB & the postcode prefix (Postcode Area) will always be "BT".
+    > Northern Ireland Addresses will have a Country of GB & the postcode prefix (Postcode Area) will always be "BT".
 * **ROYAL MAIL INTL** - CN22 and CN23 customs documents required.
-GB to all non-GB destinations.
+Affects GB to all non-GB destinations.
 * **DHL** -  Commercial invoice or PLT required.
-GB to all non GB destinations and GB to Northern Ireland.
+Affects GB to all non GB destinations, and GB to Northern Ireland.
 * **P2P** - Customs document required.
-GB to all non-GB destinations.
+Affects GB to all non-GB destinations.

 ### Data